vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 1. How do we implement liveness, readiness and startup probes?
 1. Can we populate file at `terminationMessagePath` with some meaningful information when we exit or crash?
+1. Can we allow passing arbitrary fields from the `Pod` object to the event?

 ## Plan Of Attack